A A text size:

 Transfer of data

-The main applicant then also receives the extensive (anonymized) clinical and neuropathological information of the donors from which samples have been supplied.
+The main applicant then also receives the extensive (pseudononymized) clinical and neuropathological information of the donors from which samples have been supplied.
 The clinical summary contains, among other data, the cause of death and the medical history (e.g. clinical course and medication use).

 Application